hoppscotch/docs/content/en/quickstart/mqtt.md

 ## `MQTT` (Message Queuing Telemetry Transport) protocol.

-MQTT is a publish/subscribe protocol that is lightweight and requires minimal memory,CPU and bandwidth to connect an IoT devices.
+MQTT is a publish/subscribe protocol that is lightweight and requires minimal memory, CPU and bandwidth to connect an IoT devices.
 Unlike HTTP’s request/response paradigm, MQTT is event driven and enables messages to be pushed to clients.

 Once connected to the MQTT server, You can either publish a message under a topic or subscribe to a topic to get messages pertaining to that topic being sent across the server in real-time.